- Scientific name: Solea solea

 - Feeds on: Mostly marine worms, prawns and invertebrates, but will feed on other food sources such as molluscs and crustaceans if they are present.

-- Description: Right eyed oval-shaped flatfish with very small tail and long, thin fins.
+- Description: Right eyed oval-shaped flatfish with a very small tail and long, thin fins.
 Dark stripe or spot on the very end of the small pectoral fin.
 Eyes are small and set close together.
 Colour ranges from dark brown to tan/light brown with darker patches.